 The mobility of pastoralist communities requires solutions that are not limited to a defined geographical area.
 HEAL’s regional approach covers border areas of Ethiopia, Somalia and Kenya, offering the comparative advantage of reaching communities, regardless of their current location, who move across regional and national boundaries.

 A monthly web seminar series that brings together One Health practitioners from Ethiopia, Kenya and Somalia and elsewhere to discuss One Health in the field.

 A practitioner will be invited to speak for 30 minutes on a topic, share best practices and discuss challenges.
-The seminars are organised by the HEAL project.
+The seminars are organised by the HEAL program.

 HEAL Launched the Second Part of OH ToT in Nairobi